pantheon-systems/documentation/source/content/symlinks-assumed-write-access.md

 ## Standard File Path

 Pantheon provides one location for files that are part of your sites content, like those that are managed through Drupal upload forms, e.g. user profile pictures: `/sites/default/files`.
-For Drupal sites, this is the only location you can use for files that are uploaded as part of your application.
+For Drupal sites, this is the default location for files that are uploaded as part of your application.

-For WordPress sites, `/wp-content/uploads` is the only acceptable location for files.
+For WordPress sites, `/wp-content/uploads` is the default location for files.
 All other locations are considered part of your codebase, and under version control.

 These directories are symbolically linked to Pantheon's cloud-based filesystem, Valhalla, which is writeable on all environments.